mdw-p/Django-News-Aggregator-Bias-Checker/README.md

 NEWS_API_KEY= Valid API Key for NewsAPI
 ```
-Put this .env file in the OUTSIDE AggregatorSite Folder - folde structure should look like this:
+Put this .env file in the OUTSIDE AggregatorSite Folder - folder structure should look like this:
 ```
 AgreggatorSite/
       -> AggregatorSite/